enkhtuvshinj/CarND-Path-Planning/README.md

 Self-Driving Car Engineer Nanodegree Program

 ---
-In this project implemented a path planner to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
+In this project a path planner has been implemented to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
 The car's localization and sensor fusion data comes fom a [car simulation](https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2), there is also a sparse map list of waypoints around the highway.
+For more information about the car's localization and sensor fusion data from a simulation, click [here](./SENSOR.md).

 ---
 ## Dependencies & running code

 For the detailed running instructions, please look at [instructions](./INSTRUCTIONS.md).
-Also for more information about sensor fusion data from a simulation, click [here](./SENSOR.md).

 ---
 ## Highway Path Planning Algorithm